Dre Campbell Farm

 • Tap it across the body.
 If you hear a hollow sound, the fruit is ripe.

 • Also, check the bottom of the fruit.
-In many varieties, if the fruit is ripe, the color will appear yellowish-creamy.
+In some varieties, the fruit turns yellowish-cream when ripe.

-• A ripe melon also gives in easily when it’s pressed.
+• A ripe melon also gives in easily when it is pressed.

 • Additionally, check the tendril’s color.
 If it’s green, the fruit isn’t ripe yet.
-If it appears to be drying up and turns brown or gray, the fruit has almost ripened.
+If it appears to be drying out and turning brown or gray, the fruit is almost ripe.

 Takeaway